Life is too short not to have fun

-I could not believe this and throughout my struggle to come to terms with reality, I realised death was inevitable.
+I could not believe this and throughout my struggle to come to terms with reality, I realized death was inevitable.
 It has no age group or sickness or invitation, it just comes!
-That’s when I realised that we should have fun, life is too short.
+That’s when I realized that we should have fun because life is too short.

 Sooner or later in your life, you’re going to have to face the inevitability of your own death.
 You can’t dodge the grim reaper, neither should you stop living your life to the fullest.
 If you go to sleep, you may not wake up.
 Even if you do wake up, if you go out, you can be run over by a car.
 No matter how safe you think you are, death is a visitor that can just knock on your door anytime.

-You’ll repeatedly have your heart broken; enjoy the sun, the moon, eat drink, and be merry.
-And instead of being worried about bills, money, the past, the future, people, work, your life or what can go wrong, face mortality, and go live your life!
+You’ll repeatedly have your heart broken; enjoy the sun, the moon, eat, drink, and be merry.
+Instead of being worried about bills, money, the past, the future, people, work, your life, or what can go wrong, face mortality, and go live your life!

-I am glad, in that area I do not have a problem.
-I can actually make humour of anything and laugh myself out loud.
+I am glad, in that area, I do not struggle.
+I can actually make humor of anything and laugh myself out loud.
 One day we wanted to quickly go to the shopping mall with a certain friend of mine.
 So I told him that we should try this new route.
 It turned out that the route took us back to the road which we had just branched from.
-I was the one driving and as soon as I realised this I started laughing out loud.
-To my amazement my friend was so furious.
-To him we had just wasted time and gas but according to me we had just learnt the hard way that this road led nowhere.
+I was the one driving and as soon as I realized this I started laughing out loud.
+To my amazement, my friend was so furious.
+To him, we had just wasted time and gas but according to me, we had just learned the hard way that this road led nowhere.
 He could not speak to me throughout the whole journey.
 He was still angry at me for making fun of the situation.
 This just went on to show me how too seriously people take life.

-You are worried about what other people will think.
+1. Being worried about what other people think

 You don’t want to look silly in front of other people.
 You’re afraid they’ll judge you.
 Guess what?
 Other people don’t think about you nearly as much as you think they do.
 To quote Dr. Seuss: “Be who you are and say what you feel, because those who mind don’t matter and those who matter don’t mind.”
 Don’t live for the approval of others, they have their own lives.

 It’s true: Some of the good things in life cost money.
 But you don’t need to go on a pricey vacation or buy a lot of stuff to have fun.
 Many times it’s just about being in the moment with the people you care about.
 And that costs nothing.
-Check newspaper listings or your town’s website for ideas of fun low-cost activities in your community.
+Check newspaper listings or social media for ideas of fun low-cost activities in your community.

 There is always time to have fun.
-I don’t care who you are or how little time you think you have—you can make the time.
-Also, fun is found in the little moments—you don’t need to carve out your whole day.
+I don’t care who you are or how little time you think you have, you can make the time.
+Fun is found in the little moments, you don’t need to carve out your whole day.
 Block out a half-hour to do something you enjoy, just for the fun of it.

 The most fun is found in spontaneous unplanned moments.
 Let things happen naturally.
 Let yourself experience spur-of-the-moment trips and last-minute get-togethers.
 Be in the present moment.

-You mistake sense of humour for lack seriousness
+5. Mistaking sense of humor for lack of seriousness

 Many fun moments occur when things go unexpectedly awry.
 Allow yourself to be imperfect, and to enjoy the imperfections of life.
 Humans are imperfect creatures, after all, and you’re one of them.
 Telling yourself, “I’ll have fun when…”, is counterproductive and, frankly, a real bummer.
 Have fun now—there’s no time like the present.

-You think it has to be big and spectacular.
+7. Thinking it has to be big and spectacular

-News flash: Every day is not 4th of July fireworks, parades, and parties.
+News flash: Every day is not the 1st of January fireworks and parties.
 You can find fun in small moments.
 If you think real fun only happens at big events, you’re depriving yourself of some good times.
 Fun is what you make it.
 It doesn’t need to be spectacular, by any means.
-Sometimes it’s found in 5- and 10-minute increments.
+Sometimes it’s found in 5 and 10-minute increments.

-“Twenty years from now you will be more disappointed by the things that you didn’t do than by the ones you did do, so throw off the bowlines, sail away from safe harbor, catch the trade winds in your sails.
-Explore, Dream, Discover.” –Mark Twain
+As Mark Twain said, “Twenty years from now you will be more disappointed by the things that you didn’t do than by the ones you did do, so throw off the bowlines, sail away from safe harbor, catch the trade winds in your sails.
+Explore, Dream, Discover.”

 Life is too short to not live for yourself first.
-Your friends, family and cohorts may or may not accept your the life you want to lead, but doing so is still what you must do if you want to be happy.
-Or, in other words, if you try to align you happiness with the pleasing of others, you will rarely find a way to make that work.
+Your friends, family, and cohorts may or may not accept the life you want to lead, but doing so is still what you must do if you want to be happy.
+Or, in other words, if you try to align your happiness with the pleasing of others, you will rarely find a way to make that work.
 You and I each get only one chance at this life

 You can’t please everybody.
 When you follow your heart, you will actively displease people.
 But that’s ok.

 Do what you must do.
 You only get one shot at this life.
-It’s your life.
-It’s the most precious thing.
+It’s your life and It’s the most precious thing.

-Have adventure, try out new things, deviate from ‘routine’.
+Have an adventure, try out new things, deviate from ‘routine’.
 Let this year bring you more fun, life is too short to stop having fun!

 Every single person in the world has hardships, focus on the positives.
-Everyone in the world has been wronged, forgive and let go.
+Everyone in the world has been wronged, so forgive, and let go.
 Be a child.
-Have endless joy when you can, forgive and let go.
 Keep remembering to admire and enjoy the little things in life!

-I would love to hear from you so please, leave a comment for me below and may you also promote my blog by sharing it with at least 3 people.
+I would love to hear from you about your idea of having fun and how you are managing it so please, leave a comment for me below and if you found this useful, please share it with others.